-The Mayor receives \$660.00 a month with an optional medical benefit package.
+The Mayor receives \$660.00 a month with a maximum benefit package of \$700.00 per month or to select the entire amount to a deferred compensation fund.

 About City Government

 The City of Adelanto was incorporated in 1970.
 In 1992, Adelanto City Voters adopted a City Charter (municipal constitution) and a City Council-City Manager form of government, which is still used today.